The Silk Road

 Food

-13 breakfasts and 3 dinners included.
-The only breakfast that is not included is after the overnight train.
-Common dishes in the region include shish-kebabs and plov which you’ll probably see plenty of.
-The kebabs can be from different meats including lamb and beef whilst plov is a rice-based dish (variants elsewhere are known as pilaf or pilau rice).
-Another main food is bread, especially in Uzbekistan where it is baked and sold everywhere.
-There are normally a couple opportunities to try home-cooked meals.
-Tea is also plentiful, both black and green and is drunk with most meals as well as throughout the day.
-Please note that vegetarian food choices may be rather limited.
-If you are strictly vegetarian or have any special dietary requirements please notify us well in advance.
-In this region, the availability of certain specialised products for restricted diets, e.g. gluten-free or dairy-free, is minimal or non-existent and we strongly recommend you bring these specialised dietary items from home.
-Drinking water is included and will be provided in large containers for you to refill your bottle from - please bring a reusable bottle with you.
+Tea is also plentiful, both black and green, and drunk with most meals and throughout the day.
+Please note, vegetarian food choices may be rather limited.
+If you are strictly vegetarian or have any special dietary requirements, please notify us well in advance.
+In this region, the availability of certain specialised products for restricted diets, eg gluten-free or dairy-free, is minimal or non-existent and we strongly recommend you bring these specialised dietary items from home.

 Accommodation

-This trip includes 10 nights in standard hotels, one night in a guesthouse, one night in a yurt and one night on a sleeper train.
-Throughout most of the trip, we stay in standard two- or three-star hotels.
+This trip includes 10 nights in hotels, one night in a guesthouse, one night in a yurt and one night on a sleeper train.
+Throughout most of the trip, we stay in two- or three-star hotels.
 The normal accommodations used on this trip can be found on the day-to-day itinerary; however, below are a few of the notable places we stay.

 Djety Oguz: Yurt camp (night 4)